kakao/n2/docs/install.rst

 Install from source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Or you can build from source by running the following commands.
+Or you can build from source by running the following command.

 .. code:: bash